Seth Peterson

-Seth Peterson is an American actor, best known for his roles as Robbie Hansen from 1999 until 2002 on the television series Providence and Nate Westen on Burn Notice from 2007 through 2012.
+Seth Peterson (born August 16, 1970) is an American actor, best known for his roles as Robbie Hansen from 1999 until 2002 on the television series Providence and Nate Westen on Burn Notice from 2007 through 2012.

 Personal life

 Peterson was born in New York City to George Kanouse and Cheryl Peterson.
 He has a half-sister named Lara.

 He married actress Kylee Cochran on May 20, 2001.
 The couple have three children together.
 Cochran filed for divorce in late 2013, stating that Peterson "left the marriage" on September 20, 2013, and was, at the time, living with a 22-year-old woman.